machinalis/django-test-autocomplete/README.txt

 https://raw.github.com/machinalis/django-test-autocompletion/master/djntest.sh

 Extra:
-For running tests you will have to install mock package first.
+For running the internal package tests (if you want to experiment customizing or extending this package) you will have to install mock package first.

 Future features: